- Trip Code:HTNEVT

 Day 05: Rest day at Namche Bazar

 Today is a rest and acclimatization day in Namche Bazaar.
 Namche is a colorful village with many wonderful and interesting shops and vendors, fabulous food, and stunning views of the surrounding mountains.
-An early hike above town, before the clouds move in, reward trekkers with a spectacular Himalayan sunrise and views of Mt.
+An early hike above the town, before the clouds move in, reward trekkers with a spectacular Himalayan sunrise and views of Mt.
 Everest, Lhotse, the beautiful Ama Dablam and many more.
 On the way down, we can visit the Sherpa Museum that houses an exhibit on traditional Sherpa lifestyle and a fabulous photography display by a local Nepalese naturalist.
-Stay over night at the tea house.
+Stay overnight at the tea house.

 Day 06: Trek to Tengboche (3860, m.)
 4-5 hrs walk

 The trek continues along the rushing glacial waters of the Dudh Kosi with magnificent views of the mountains.
 We spend the night next to the Tengboche monastery, the spiritual center of the Khumbu region.
 After you enter the monastery you will see an amazing rich wall Thanka and pictures hangings.
 The most remarkable thing to see here is a twenty-foot statue of Lord Buddha, the traditional musical instrument of Buddhist priest Lamas.
 Sometimes you can see the Lamas performance for the ceremony and their traditional music.
 Stay overnight at the tea house.

 Day 07: Trek to Khumjung (3753m) 4-5 hrs walk